Vonage/vivid-3/libs/components/src/lib/tag/README.md

 The `removable` attribute sets a remove button.
 On click it will remove the tag from the DOM.

+You can also remove the tag by pressing the `Delete` key.

 - Type: `boolean`
 - Default: `false`